Health Care Professional Information

 Biotin is an essential part of carbohydrate and lipid metabolism via transporting carboxyl units and fixing carbon dioxide.
 It is commonly found in a wide variety of foods.
 Biotin is converted into the active form by an enzyme, biotinidase.
 It is also synthesized in the intestine by bacteria.
 Patients who are deficient in biotinidase or who have malabsorption syndrome may develop biotin deficiency.
 Although biotin deficiency is rare, symptoms include anorexia, nausea, vomiting, dermatitis, somnolence, seizures, ataxia, and increase in serum cholesterol levels and bile pigments (1).
 Biotin may also be deficient, inactive, or unavailable in patients with diabetes.
 Therefore, it is suggested that biotin supplementation may be effective against diabetic peripheral neuropathy (4); in neurons, biotin induces microtubule formation (7) and biotin deficiency slows myelination (8).
 However, biotin supplementation may reduce the activity of interleukins and interferons and reduce the number of leukocytes (9).

 Biotin is rapidly absorbed from the gastrointestinal tract through facilitated transport and passive diffusion.
-Absorption is greatest in the jejunum (1).
-Certain anticonvulsant drugs inhibit biotin transport in the human intestine by competitively binding with the human brush border membrane vesicles (10).
+Absorption is greatest in the jejunum.
+Certain anticonvulsant drugs inhibit biotin transport in the human intestine by competitively binding with the human brush border membrane vesicles.

 Excess biotin is excreted via urine.
-It also appears in breast milk (1).
+It also appears in breast milk.

-Reported (Oral): One case of eosinophilic pleuropericardial effusion was reported in a woman using biotin and pantothenic acid (vitamin B5) concomitantly (6).
+- One case of eosinophilic pleuropericardial effusion was reported in a woman following concomitant use of biotin and pantothenic acid (vitamin B5) (6).

-Long term use of certain anticonvulsant drugs may accelerate biotin catabolism which theoretically could cause biotin deficiency (11).
+Long term use of certain anticonvulsant drugs may accelerate biotin catabolism, which can theoretically cause biotin deficiency (11).

 Herb Lab Interactions